Back to blog

 • Requirement: Not having been a Portuguese tax resident in the prior 5 years

-The program brought billions into Portugal's economy and transformed Lisbon's real estate market.
-It also drew criticism — mainly from other EU countries losing tax revenue, and from Portuguese citizens priced out of their own cities.
+The program contributed significantly to inbound investment and helped reshape Lisbon's real estate market.
+It also drew criticism from other EU countries citing harmful tax competition and from Portuguese residents priced out of major cities.

 1. Housing crisis: Portuguese residents blamed NHR expats (partly fairly) for driving up property prices in Lisbon and Porto.